Frequently Asked Questions – Spain

 Yes, and the Spanish tax authorities are determined to stop evasion.
 The flat rate is 25% of net income.

 Are non-residents liable for Capital Gains Tax in Spain when they sell?

 Yes, Capital Gains Tax is now applied at 19% for all E.U. non-residents while it is 35% for non-E.U. individuals or entities.
 And if you decide to become resident in Spain it will still be 19%, irrespective of nationality.

 I have been told that money is held back when I sell.
 What is that for?

-This only applies to non-residents, to ensure that Capital Gains Tax is paid even though the seller may no longer have any address in Spain.
-The retention, set at 3% of the amount declared in the escritura at the time of sale, is deemed to be a down payment of the Capital Gains Tax due.
-In these cases it is the responsibility of the buyer, via their lawyer, to lodge the retention with the tax authorities, Hacienda, within 30 days of signing the escritura in front of the notary.
+This only applies to non-residents, to ensure that Capital Gains Tax is paid.
+The retention is 3% of the amount declared in the escritura at the time of sale.
+In effect, the retention is a down payment of the Capital Gains Tax due.
+It is the responsibility of the buyer to pay this to the tax authorities within 30 days of signing the escritura.
+With a power of attorney your lawyer can do this for you.
 Hacienda then has 6 months in which to calculate the actual CGT due and to return any overpay.
 Of course, they can also claim any underpay.

 Is it true that money laundering controls have been tightened?

 Yes, and the one that will most affect property buyers is the obligation to include the method of payment within the escritura.
 Previously, buyer and seller simply had to swear to the notary that the full purchase price had been paid and received.
-Now they have to state in the deeds how it has been paid and failure to do so will mean that the property cannot be registered in the new owner’s name.
+Now they have to state in the deeds how it has been paid.
+Failure to do so will mean that the property cannot be registered in the new owner’s name.

 If you have a specific question about buying property in Spain that we haven’t covered here please fill in the form below and we’ll get back to you.